shridhar-t/MemoryGame/README.md

 <img src="./images/project2.png">
 <img src="./images/project3.png">

+### P.S. you may want to download the files and then play because there might be sound lag on the github.io page.
 ### I was not able to get beyond Level 20.
 Probably you can beat that :-/.